cowboyisaac/jolt/jolt-core/src/bin/README_sumcheck_experiment.md

 cargo run -p jolt-core --bin sumcheck_experiment -- run --k 12 --d 2 --mode 2
 ```

-## Threading
+## Threading & Tiling

 The tool supports configurable threading:
 - Set `--threads 0` (default) to auto-detect the number of CPU cores
 - Set `--threads N` to use exactly N threads
-- All modes use parallel processing with rayon for polynomial operations
+- All modes use parallel processing with rayon for polynomial operations.
-- Different parallelization strategies are used across modes for comparison
+- Baseline uses contiguous memory traversal and a dedicated threadpool when `--threads > 0`.
+- Sliced uses tiled evaluation to improve cache locality.
+Tile length is auto-tuned to fit L1 cache:
+  - `tile_len ≈ L1_bytes / (degree * elem_bytes)`, clamped to [64, 1024] and rounded to a power of two.
+  - Binding uses HighToLow to match Jolt’s sumcheck pairing `[2*j], [2*j+1]`.
+  - Tiled loops precompute products for h(0) and h(t) across all t in a single pass.

 ## Output